|

 per second output.
 And this goes up when something or someone gets close

-room and the condition** of the ion emitters.
+room, and the condition** of the ion emitters, but the average output

 (400 square feet, a 20' by 20' area).
 That's 4000 cubic feet, if you have